duraseb/meshtastic_firmware/SIGNAL_ROUTING.md

 | OTHER | every other decoded portnum | 4 |
 | UNKNOWN | undecodable packets: no key for the channel, PKI traffic for other nodes | 12 |

-Originator clear threshold is **0**: while limited, any further packet resets the quiet window (must go silent for a full window to recover).
+Originator clear threshold is **half the trip** (minimum 1): a limited originator recovers at the window roll once its count for that window is below half the threshold that tripped it.
+Half, not the RELAY bucket's quarter, because these thresholds are small — a quarter of OTHER's 4 is 1, which would demand a completely silent window.
+A clear of 0 would mean sticky-until-silent, and since every packet arriving while limited restarts that window, an originator that kept talking could never recover at all.
 Up to 16 originators are tracked; eviction prefers nodes not in our graph, then farthest by graph hops (never frame `hop_start`/`hop_limit`).